Chapter 2:

 House Vellen.
 House Pasaulis… House Rustes.

 She uncapped an ink pot.
-Her quill scratched against the paper as she scribbled beneath in small letters: Miarties.
+Her quill scratched against the paper as she scribbled beneath in small letters: ‘Miarties.’

 Her head lifted at the shuffle of boots from the corridor.
-She saw a group of lectors and instructors march past the library’s arched doorway.
+She spotted a group of lectors and instructors marching just past the library’s arched doorway.
 A flash of silver thread on one man’s mantle caught her attention.
-It was a royal sigil.

 A Royal Inspector?
 Here?
 Her chair scraped against the floor as she shot to her feet.
 She jammed the stopper into her ink pot, flung it into her satchel, and slipped into step behind them.
-Their colourful robes were simple enough to follow among the uniforms of disciples clogging the halls.
-She fought the urge to shove the dawdlers aside.

 “Young Lord Rustes, what a pleasure it is to see you!”